cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 # Inner-loop with Res-Edge

-This lab will go over steps to run Res-Edge in codespaces.
+This lab will go over steps to run Res-Edge in Codespaces.
-Res-Edge, which stands for Resilient Edge, helps deploy apps in a performant and scalable way to k8s clusters.
-If interested, please read over Res-Edge for more information [here](https://github.com/cse-labs/Project100k).

 This lab also builds on top of inner-loop lab.
-If you haven't already done so, please run through inner-loop lab [here](../../inner-loop.md#) to get more familiarity on kic and other tools used in this lab.
+If you have not already done so, please run through the inner-loop lab [here](../../inner-loop.md#) to get more familiarity with kic and other tools used in this lab.

 ## Setup